← Back to Blog

 Inventory turnover: Most Shopify brands turn inventory 4-6 times per year.
 With accurate forecasting and automated reordering, you should hit 8-12 turns.
 That's the difference between tying up $500,000 in inventory to support $3 million in annual sales versus only needing $250,000.

 Stockout rate: If you're running out of your top 20% of SKUs more than twice per year, you're leaving money on the table.
 Each stockout costs you not just the immediate lost sales, but the suppression of future demand signals and potential customer churn.
-Proper demand forecasting typically cuts stockout incidents by 60-80%.
+Proper demand forecasting typically helps cut stockout incidents.

 Dead stock write-offs: Brands without systematic inventory management typically write off 8-15% of their inventory annually.
 With a connected system that flags slow-moving inventory early and routes it to surplus liquidation channels before it becomes worthless, you can reduce write-offs to 2-4%.